 A 1,006-pipe mechanical action tracker organ stretches two stories tall on the west wall of the art gallery.
 The organ was installed in the house at the recommendation of the interior designers.

-Renowned Boston organ-maker George Hutchings created the three story pipe organ when the Hill family first moved into their new Summit Avenue mansion in 1891.
+Renowned Boston organ-maker George Hutchings created the pipe organ when the Hill family first moved into their new Summit Avenue mansion in 1891.
 The instrument is a mechanical action tracker organ with 17 ranks and 1,006 pipes — a particularly distinguished example of a residential pipe organ of America’s Gilded Age.